-You’ll need to say just a few words during the bridal shower party to thank guests for coming.
+Toward the end of the bridal shower timeline, you’ll need to say just a few words to thank guests for coming.
 This also is the perfect time to officially congratulate the bride-to-be.
 The toast doesn’t have to have to be too formal or too long, just something short and sweet where you introduce yourself and also say some encouraging words.

 4. Pass out favors to the bridal shower guests.

 Lastly, it is always a good idea to give out some kind of favor as another way to say thanks.
 Bridal shower favors can range from something edible like a frosted cookie, to something wearable like personalized sunglasses.
 There are a lot of options that can work for any shower theme and guests will love being able to take home the gift too!